-The Company assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost and FVOCI debt instruments.
+The Company assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost and FVTOCI debt instruments.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-Note 26.8 details how the Company determines whether there has been a significant increase in credit risk.